 Furthermore, note that ODBC does not support some SQL-92 data types, including the TIME_WITH_TIMEZONE and TIMESTAMP_WITH_TIMEZONE types.
 Therefore, values with date types that have time zone information will be loaded in Power BI through the Denodo ODBC driver as TIMESTAMP data types, without time zone.

 In addition, from Denodo Platform 7.0 in versions prior to update 20190312, you will get an error in the Report View if you try to use a column with TIMESTAMPTZ data type in a report because it is processed as a TIMESTAMP, due to the limitation of the ODBC driver explained above, and the fact that Virtual DataPort in versions previous to the mentioned update did not allow an implicit cast between TIMESTAMP/TIMESPTAMPTZ data types.
 Nevertheless, bearing in mind that Microsoft Analysis Services' Tabular Models does not support DateTimeZone types either, you can use the Power Query Editor to apply transformations in your data in order to get its information in types understandable by Microsoft Analysis Services' Tabular Models.
 For instance, you can transform your DateTimeZone column into several columns where each of them will contain a component of the date: year, month, day, hour, minute and second.

 Loading TEXT types from Microsoft SQL Server

-TEXT types from Microsoft SQL Server allows a very limited number of operators which causes an error when you try to add a value of this type in a visualization.
+TEXT types from Microsoft SQL Server allow a very limited number of operators, they cannot be compared or sorted, except when using the IS NULL or LIKE operator.
+Moreover, Power BI Desktop, through the custom connector, does not allow changing the searchable property with the aim of trying to take into account this limitation.
+Therefore, this scenario causes an error when you try to add a value of this type in a visualization.